All You Need to Know about Tank Water Heaters

 Below is a list of the popular manufacturers/brands of HVAC equipment, including tank water heaters, commonly found in North America:

-If you are looking for a tank water heater for your home or condo, then your best bet would be a gas-powered tank water heater unit.
+If you are looking for a tank water heater for your home or condo, your best bet would be a gas-powered tank water heater.
 You can also choose from other options such as oil-fired burners or electric water heaters.
 If you are one of those who support green technology and renewable energy, then solar tank water heaters can be a nice option for you as well.

 As a matter of fact, it really does not matter which fuel type you would select.
 You only have to always keep in mind that tank water heater units have cylindrical tanks wherein the hot water is continuously kept hot inside as well as they need a special technical room such as a garage or closet.